stt-datacore/website/static/crew/reed_tourist_crew.md

 published: true
 ---

 Perhaps the epitome of genericness.
-Sporting no collections, a bland ship ability, uninspiring bases, only serviceable gauntlet pairs, and a voyage total that doesn't even try to impress, Reed's goofy art is about all that's notable about this filler fella.
-5 events don't impress, either, when they're tied to the least popular Trek series.
-Perhaps I'll eat my words if we ever get that Romantic mega, but don't count on it.
+Sporting no collections, a bland ship ability, uninspiring bases, and a voyage total that doesn't even try to impress, Reed's goofy art is about all that's notable about this filler fella.
+His event count doesn't impress, either, when it's tied to the least popular Trek series.
+He'll pop for a romantic mega down the line, but that's likely to be his last multi-week help to your roster.